This information is part of the Colgate University catalog, 2025-26.

 ---|

-The core of psychological science is the study of human and animal behavior.
-As a discipline, it is dedicated to identifying and understanding basic and complex processes including sensation and perception, learning and memory, thought and language, motivation and emotion, development, personality, psychopathology, and social interaction.
-These processes are examined from a variety of levels of analysis; from the genetic and neuronal, to physiological and cognitive systems, and to whole organism responses and group interactions.
-By its very nature, psychological science has relevance to a wide range of practical, human problems.
+Psychological science is the scientific study of behavior, emition, and cognition in humans and other animals.
+As a discipline, it seeks to identify and understand basic and complex processes including sensation and perception, learning and memory, thought and language, motivation and emotion, development, personality, psychopathology, and social interaction.
+These processes are examined from a variety of levels of analysis: from genetic and neural mechanisms to physiological and cognitive systems, and from individual behavior to interpersonal, cultural, and societal dynamics.
+Because it addresses fundamental aspects of human experience, psychological science has wide-ranging relevance to personal, social, and global challenges.

-The Department of Psychological & Brain Sciences is the home of Colgate's interdisciplinary Neuroscience Program.
+The Department of Psychological and Brain Sciences is the home of Colgate's interdisciplinary Neuroscience Program.
 For more information about the Neuroscience program, please visit the Neuroscience program page.

 Psychological Science